Navid200/xDrip/docs/Nightscout/FullDisk.md

 ---

 #### **Restart the server**
-You now need to [restart the server](./Restart.md) so that the filesystem uses the added disk space.
+You now need to [restart the server](./Restart.md) so that the file system uses the added disk space.
 <br/>

 ---

 #### **Full disk**
 If you cannot connect to the virtual machine using SSH because the disk is full, even after increasing the disk size to 30GB, you may still not be able to connect.
-This is because Ubuntu needs to adjust the filesystem to use the added disk space.
+This is because Ubuntu needs to adjust the file system to use the added disk space.
 But, if Ubuntu cannot start, it will not be able to do that.

 We are going to create another (recovery) instance to use temporarily to fix this problem.
 There may be a cost involved.
 I will use what's needed to minimize cost.
 Hopefully, it will be free.